taotliu/mMPA/README.md

 ### Comparison with other pooling algorithm

-If we choose to use mini-pooling to carry out VL pooling, we need `1.19` assays per individual on average.
+If we use mini-pooling (MP) for VL testing, we need `1.19` assay per individual on average.

 ```R
 > foo_mp = pooling_mc(pvl, riskscore, perm_num = 100, method = "minipool")